 3) Instant analytics to support retailers

 In addition to the features described above, any space planning software should offer capabilities that support smart simplicity.
 Smart simplicity (BCG, 2016) is "how you can manage the new business complexity without becoming complicated to create competitive advantage."
 Talking about software applications, it means ensuring an optimal fit between a digital tool and its users to facilitate employees’ activities and unleash a business’ full capacity.
 For space planning tools, it starts with being embedded into the category management process to reflect the way people actually work.
 Similarly, offering integration capabilities with other category management tools - such as virtual reality or assortment optimization solutions is a direct contributor to smart simplicity.
 Instant analytics is another set of features that serve this objective.
 Indeed, both merchandising and sales teams must contribute to solving their clients’ challenges.
 That means that they must understand retailers’ business and shoppers to give them the insights they need and work with them on a merchandising strategy that will help them win in shopper-centric retailing.
-CPG businesses cannot achieve that if they do not have supportive analytics at hand to back up their merchandising recommendation.
+CPG businesses cannot easily achieve that if they do not have supportive analytics built in their merchandising solutions to back up their recommendation.